FullByte/FullByte.github.io/docs/index.md

 ```

 Publishing my stuff in a wiki format has been great exercise and helps me stay organized.
-As longs as this works well for me I will continue doing so.
+As long as this works well for me I will continue doing so.

 The content may appear random as it is basically everything I find interesting and noteworthy. ```¯\_(ツ)_/¯```
 Use the navigation on the left to find the topics of interest or try the search bar with a keyword.